Your money-making expert. Financial journalist, TV and radio personality.

 If you can get your video masterpiece onto your desktop (probably from your smartphone) you can follow the instructions on YouTube for uploading it onto the website.

 Of course, you’ll need to name your movie masterwork.
 A good rule of thumb here is to keep the title short and snappy – most ‘viral’ videos (i.e. extremely popular ones) have memorable, self-explanatory titles that are easy to search for (e.g. Charlie Bit My Finger, Sneezing Panda, etc.)

 If you can promote your video on other sites too – particularly via social media such as Twitter and Facebook – so much the better.

 If one of your videos does well, YouTube will send you an email asking you to apply for revenue sharing.

-If you are approved, you will only be able to make money from the video specified in the email.
+If you’re approved, you’ll only be able to make money online from the video specified in the email.

-Once you have a few YouTube videos which are getting quite a few views, you can apply to become a YouTube partner.
+Once you’ve got a few YouTube videos getting lots of views, you can apply to become a YouTube partner.